 Best Multi-Tasker: Orly Breathable Treatment + Color

 Grab this bottle to seriously speed up your mani.
 The formula is a one-stop shop, acting as both a base and topcoat.
 (So, all you have to do is apply one or two coats of color.)
-Speaking of color, Elle calls out the “amazing and stylish” shades; the pigment is also infused with hydrating argan oil and good for your nails vitamins B5 and C. Per the name, it also touts a unique oxygen technology to promote oxygen flowing to your nail and is 13-free, too.
+Speaking of color, Elle calls out the “amazing and stylish” shades; the pigment is also infused with hydrating argan oil and vitamins B5 and C. Per the name, it also touts a unique oxygen technology meant to promote oxygen flowing to your nail and is 13-free, too.

 Best Splurge: Huella Nail Lacquer

 A little pricey for a polish yes, but we like to think of it as not only nail polish but also as décor for our vanity, the bottles are that pretty.
 They are vegan, 10-free, and handcrafted in the USA—plus, all of the gorgeous colors are ultra-shiny and chip-resistant.

 Best Nudes: Pear Nova Feelin' My Tiger Stripes - Classic Lacquer

 Founder Rachel James created this brand not only to be a healthier and safer polish alternative (the formulas are all vegan, cruelty-free, and 10-free) but also to flatter all skin tones.
 The collection of colors is definitely on the smaller and more curated side, but they complement everyone, an especially noteworthy attribute when it comes to nudes.
 The nude shades in this line are chic and sophisticated and have a variety of undertones that work beautifully on pretty much anyone.

 Best Reds: Tenoverten Nail Color